-Just because you’re under the impression a phone call has ended doesn’t necessarily mean that the person on the other end of the line realizes it.
-If you’re ready to end a call, make sure it’s clear to the other person, and say “goodbye” before you hang up… or you might find yourself inadvertently cutting off the person you’ve been talking to.
+Just because you're under the impression a phone call has ended doesn't necessarily mean that the person on the other end of the line realizes it.
+If you're ready to end a call, make sure that's clear and say "goodbye" before you hang up or you might find yourself inadvertently cutting off the person you've been talking to.

 Leaving your headphones in while talking

-Your Bluetooth headset may practically feel like part of your body at this point, but if you’re having a face-to-face conversation with someone, it’s essential to take that headpiece out of your year.
-When you don’t, Thomas says, “it leaves the other party unsure as to whether you care about what they have to say—or if you even heard them.”
+Your Bluetooth headset or AirPods may practically feel like part of your body at this point, but if you're having a face-to-face conversation with someone, it's essential to take that headpiece or those headphones out of your year.
+When you don't, Thomas says, "it leaves the other party unsure as to whether you care about what they have to say—or if you even heard them."

 Leaving your phone's sound on

 There are few things more annoying than having to listen to someone else's phone blast music or the sound effects from a game.
 In fact, it's a major etiquette mistake to have your sound on when you're in public.
 When your phone rings, "you're to do one of two things: Answer it immediately or turn it down," says Thomas.
 "When you're in the office, you should have it off."

 Talking in movie theaters